bart6114/scheduleR/README.md

 - **db.url** the address of the mongodb server
 - **db.suffix** the name used to create a db on the mongodb server
 - **port** the port to serve scheduleR on

-Next, run the following command to install dependencies.

-    npm install

 ## Running scheduleR